TAP-GGC/TheBeepBops/README.md

 * <b>Target Audience:</b> K12 - College (edit .md file to view all options presented in the markdown comments)
 * <b>Duration of Workshop:</b> Short version, for the middle schoolers: 30 minutes
                                 Longer version, for the college students: 90 minutes
-* <b>Needed Materials:</b> Computers with keyboards, Access to the https://ide.makeblock.com/ site, Poster Boards, Markers, Styrofoam blocks, Playdoh, MBot, and Makey Makey.
+* <b>Needed Materials:</b> Computers with keyboards, Access to the https://ide.makeblock.com/ site,Foam Poster Boards, Markers, and MBot.
 * <b>Learning Outcomes:</b> Our main teaching goal will be teaching people to create block coding, learning if statements and while loops, and apply everything covered to the mBot.
 * <b>Your Main Technology</b> Name of Technology and then a brief descriptor.
 You will go more in depth on the technology used in a different section.
 * [Technology Ambassador Program](https://tapggc.org/) <b>(TAP)</b> is a project-based class that provides a collaborative environment for students to work with their fellow classmates on a semester-long project using technologies of their choice.
 TAP strives to increase participation in IT through numerous outreach activities and workshops that are designed to showcase the creative and fun side of technology.